Return and Earn: Incentivizing Environmental Stewardship in Kazakhstan

 Generation encourages people to sort and recycle waste through the Eco-Cashback project

-In response to this surge of support, Vladislav enrolled in EF’s Social Innovation in Central Asia project (SICA) Institutional Development Program (IDP).
-IDP connects cause-oriented organizations like Generation with expert mentors to develop and implement strategic plans.
+In response to this surge of support, Vladislav enrolled in Eurasia Foundation’s Social Innovation in Central Asia (SICA) program Institutional Development Program.
+The program connects cause-oriented organizations like Generation with expert mentors to develop and implement strategic plans.
 SICA’s experts helped Vladislav think creatively about his business’s strengths, weaknesses, and opportunities for growth.

-Under IDP experts’ guidance, Vladislav applied for and won a Social Idea Accelerator Grant, also from USAID’s SICA.
+To realize this vision, Vladislav applied for and won a SICA Social Idea Accelerator Grant.
 This funding allowed him to scale up his operations with new equipment and an optimized workflow.

 Today, Generation’s recycling boxes dot the streets of Aksukent, inviting all residents to participate in cleaning up their city.
 And Vladislav, inspired by this taste of success, is ready for more.
-Equipped with the project management and strategic planning skills he learned in IDP, he is planning new projects to recycle food waste and conserve water.
+Equipped with the project management and strategic planning skills he learned under SICA, he is planning new projects to recycle food waste and conserve water.